 A naming convention is a system of using standard terms to classify categories of data so you can organize data in a way that makes sense to you.

 Lexicographical order is alpha-numeric name sorting.
-Splunk uses lexicographical order to determine priority when processing knowledge object configurations.
-Many users new to Splunk are unaware of this, and incorrectly attribute faulty lexicographical ordering to buggy behavior.
-Once you understand how Splunk lexicographical order works, you can use it to your advantage to enhance performance.
+The Splunk platform uses lexicographical order to determine priority when processing knowledge object configurations.
+New Splunk users are often unaware of this, and incorrectly attribute faulty lexicographical ordering to buggy behavior.
+When you understand how Splunk lexicographical order works, you can use it to your advantage to enhance performance.

 When you design a naming convention for your apps and indexes, consider lexicographical order to optimize search efficiency and accuracy.